 - What would happen if you did that?

 - What options do you feel are the lowest hanging fruit?

 - How have you tackled the same situation before?

 - If there were no limitations at all, what would be the best way forward?

-Similar to the Accept phases in sales techniques, we probe for acceptance and commitment to the actions.
-When accepted, we establish a clear path to the
+Similar to the accept phases in sales techniques, we probe for acceptance and commitment to the actions.
+When accepted, we establish a clear path to the end.

 Finally, again, here you have a list of questions that will help you guide your coachee to commit to the right actions to achieve the goal.

-- So, what should you do to start?
+- What should you do to start?
 What do you need to do right now?

 - Tell me how you’re going to do that.

 - How will you know when you have done it?